corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/clientrpc.md

 To interact with your node, you need to build an RPC client.
 This RPC client enables you to connect to a specified server and to make calls to the server that perform various useful tasks.
 The RPC client must be written in a JVM-compatible language.

-Corda Enterprise supports two types of RPC client:
+Corda: Enterprise Edition  supports two types of RPC client:
 * **Corda RPC Client**, which is used if you want to interact with your node via the `CordaRPCOps` remote interface only.
 * **Multi RPC Client**, which is used if you want to interact with your node via any of the other remote interfaces that the Corda node provides.